88alt/WinFi/README.md

 # Install
 The application is still unsigned atm, you need to allow its execution.
 - On Windows confirm its execution
-- On MacOS run `xattr -r -d com.apple.quarantine /Applications/WinFi.app`
+- On MacOS run `xattr -r -d com.apple.quarantine /Applications/WinFi.app`.
+Location services must be turned on in system settings.

 App needs location permission and enabled location service